First believed case of 'community spread' coronavirus in NY

 RELATED: Separating fact from fiction on COVID-19

-The NYC Health Department said Tuesday that five additional COVID-19 cases are still under investigation.

-The governor said the state is also testing two families in Buffalo who recently returned from Italy.
-They are being tested and are quarantined.
+The governor said two families in Buffalo who recently returned from Italy tested negative for the virus.

 Cuomo signed a bill Monday to direct $40 million to help the state hire more staffers and buy equipment to help respond to coronavirus.
 The legislation also gives the governor the authority to declare a statewide disaster emergency for an urgent disease outbreak and temporarily suspend state and local laws and regulations to cope with it.